idleberg/bun-storage/README.md

 ## Usage

 For simple use cases, the automatic setup will expose both, `sessionStorage` and `localStorage` on the global object.
-The location of the database defaults to `.bun-storage/localStorage.sqlite`.
-However, you won't be able to listen to storage events.

 ```typescript
 import 'bun-storage/auto';
 ```

+The location of the database will default to `.bun-storage/localStorage.sqlite`.
+However, this comes at the downside of not being able to listen to storage events.

 If you need more control, see the API documentation below.